govau/content-guide/_accessibility-inclusivity/images-alt-text.md

 Informative images convey a simple concept or information that can be expressed in a short phrase or sentence.

-Informative images need:
+An informative image needs:

 - text near the image that references it
-- short `alt` text that briefly describes the content
+- short `alt` text that briefly describes the content (different from the caption)

 ### Diagrams, graphs, charts and other complex images

-Complex images need:
+A complex image needs:

 - text near the image that explains why it is there and what it shows or highlights
-- short `alt` text that briefly describes the content (different from the text of a caption)
+- short `alt` text that briefly describes the content (different from the caption)
-- clear text link that leads to a page with a long text description and possibly the associated data
+- text link to a page with a long text description (and possibly the associated data)

 Graphs need dots, dashes and patterns, in addition to colour, to show the difference between data.